ITVillage-Kevin/rxjava/README.md

-This is RxJava for Kevin's IT Village
+This is RxJava for Kevin's IT Village.
+This includes various examples about RxJava.